-The African Economic Outlook (AEO) celebrates its 16th edition this year.
-The 2017 edition shows how including high-potential entrepreneurs in industrial policies will help African countries meet their emerging market goals and sustain them after 2030.
-The publication covers all 54 African nations, with individual country notes and corresponding statistical annexes.
+The African Economic Outlook (AEO) has celebrated its 16th edition this year.
+The 2017 edition showed how including high-potential entrepreneurs in industrial policies can help African countries meet their emerging market goals and sustain them after 2030.
+The publication covered all 54 African nations, with individual country notes and corresponding statistical annexes.

 The African Union’s Agenda 2063 and the African Development Bank’s “High Five” priorities identify industrialisation as essential for achieving Africa’s vision for emergence, particularly for sustainable development, employment and fight against poverty.
 Past industrialisation strategies in Africa often failed because they have neglected the private sector, particularly high-potential entrepreneurs.
 Africa has the world’s highest share of new entrepreneurs, but most are trapped in non-tradable services.
 New industrialisation strategies can harness this untapped potential.

-The African Economic Outlook 2017 proposes concrete steps to lift constraints met by Africa’s high-potential entrepreneurs:
+The African Economic Outlook 2017 proposed concrete steps to lift constraints met by Africa’s high-potential entrepreneurs:

 - Carry out new industrialisation strategies that tap the potential of all economic sectors, avoid past mistakes, and promote high-potential private companies;

 - Improve skills development to make African firms more competitive and innovative;